 The Golden State limits the total cost of a solar permit to $450 for residential PV projects of 15 kW or less.
 For larger projects, the State of California limits permitting fees at $450 + $15 per kW over 15.

 In California, the limit for commercial solar permitting is $1,000 for 50 kW or less.
-For commercial solar systems between 50 and 250 kW, solar permit fees are up to $1,000 + $7 per kW above 50.
+Solar permit fees for commercial solar systems between 50 and 250 kW are up to $1,000 + $7 per kW above 50.
 For larger systems, the PV permit fee limit is $2,400 + $5 per kW over 250 kW.

 What Factors Influence Solar Panel Permit Costs?

-Utility-scale & Commercial Solar Permits
+Utility-scale & Commercial Solar Panel Permit Requirements

-In some cases, state or federal agencies are involved in the solar permitting process.
+Sometimes, state or federal agencies are involved in the solar permitting process.
 For example, if you are installing a solar system on a capped landfill, you likely need to obtain permission from the Environmental Protection Agency to ensure the integrity of the landfill cap is maintained.

 What Happens If A Solar Permit Gets Denied?